Jeanmatozo/jeanmatozo/README.md

 ## What I'm Working On

-- Developing **automated red teaming frameworks** for multi-agent systems
+- Developing **adversary-driven red teaming frameworks** for LLM and agentic systems
-- Researching **indirect prompt injection** vulnerabilities in RAG-based architectures
+- Researching **RAG and indirect prompt injection risks** that impact enterprise deployment
-- Building a **quantitative AI risk scoring engine** to explore deployment and insurance readiness
+- Building **governance-aligned AI risk scoring artifacts** to support deployment and insurance readiness
-- Experimenting with **policy-as-code** approaches for real-time LLM guardrail enforcement

 ---

 ## Core Competencies

 ### **AI/LLM Red Teaming & Adversarial Testing**
-I design and execute research-driven security assessments of AI models, focusing on prompt injection, jailbreaking, and guardrail bypass techniques.
-My work includes developing multi-step attack chains and identifying vulnerabilities in tool-calling and agentic memory systems.
+I design and execute research-driven security assessments of AI models, focusing on prompt injection, jailbreaking, and guardrail bypass techniques with an emphasis on multi-step attack chains, tool misuse, and boundary expansion

 ### **AI Risk Assessment & Insurability Engineering**
 I bridge the gap between technical vulnerabilities and business risk by developing scoring frameworks aligned with **NIST AI RMF** and **ISO/IEC 42001**.
 These frameworks provide actionable, framework-mapped insights to support pre-deployment reviews and future insurance readiness discussions.